Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB3.0/README.md

 ```
 121212 or EXISTS(SELECT * FROM users WHERE Id=10210897103 AND substr(EMAIL, x, 1) < guess)
 ```
-160 times (it actually ends up less because most of the characters are letters), we can find the flag which is
+160 times, (it actually ends up less because most of the characters are letters), for each index of the flag, we can find the flag which is

 ```
 biuCTF{4r3_y0u_LIKE_bl1nd?!}